symblai/symbl-docs/what-is-symbl.md

 [Symbl](https://symbl.ai/) is an AI-powered, API first, Conversation Intelligence platform that analyzes conversation data and lets you generate:

-- **Speech-to-text capabilities** like Transcription, Speaker Separation and Speaker Diarization,
+- **Speech-to-text capabilities** like [Transcription](/docs/concepts/speech-to-text), [Speaker Separation](/docs/async-api/overview/audio/post-audio#speaker-separation) and [Speaker Diarization](docs/async-api/overview/audio/post-audio#speaker-separation).
-- Works with **multi-channel data**: Video, Audio, Text and Telephony.
+- Works with **multi-channel data**: Video, Audio, Text and Streaming.
-- Generates **Conversation Intelligence** like Sentiment Analysis, Action Items, Trackers, and much more in your applications.
+- Generates **Conversation Intelligence** like Sentiment Analysis, Action Items, Topics, Trackers, Summary and much more in your applications.

 ## How Symbl Works
 ---
-Symbl ingests conversation data from different sources: **text**, **audio** and **video** and processes them in real-time as well as asynchronously to return Conversationa Intelligence.
+Symbl ingests conversation data from different sources: [text](/docs/async-api/overview/text/post-text), audio and **video** and processes them in real-time as well as asynchronously to return Conversationa Intelligence.
 The **Channel APIs** makes it easy to send your conversation data to Symbl in real-time via **Streaming APIs** or **Telephony APIs** or after the conversation has ended via **Async APIs**.

 Using the **Conversation APIs** you can then get any Conversation Intelligence such as **Speech-to-Text (Transcript)**, **Action Items**, **Topics**, **Action Items**, or generate a pre-built UI with insights for your conversations.